Rob-Pait/dreamcloud-docs/firstapp/source/deploying_an_application.rst

 * :doc:`/advice`: Get advice about operations
 * :doc:`/craziness`: Learn some crazy things that you might not think to do ;)

-.. todo:: List the next sections here or simply reference introduction.
+.. todo:: List the next sections here or simply reference introduction-to-fractal-app.

 Complete code sample
 ~~~~~~~~~~~~~~~~~~~~